JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 Evidently, when k is 1, 2, 3, 5, 10, 11, 15, 17, or 18 the algorithm classifies the new documents correctly.
-Due to the small size of the testing (=10) and training set (=24) we guess that lower values of k should be chosen, and decide that the best value of k is **5**.
+Due to the small size of the testing (=10) and training set (=24) I guess that lower values of k should be chosen, and decide that an appropriate value of k is **5**.

-For k=5, we obtain the following confusion matrix, which of course is diagonal.
-Columns represent the predicted, classified, class, and rows represent the actual class:
+For k=5, I obtain the following confusion matrix, which of course is diagonal.

+(Column labels represnet the predicted class, whereas rows represnt the actual class)

 |  | C1 | C4 | C7 |
 |----|----|----|----|